Shannon Specializes in

 Shannon Post is a career coach—but not your conventional blue-suit-and-tie career coach.

-She’s been a professional classical singer, dog musher in Alaska, and c-suite IT executive who believes finding the work you love is an act of rebellion that will change the world.
-Shannon will help you find a career path that celebrates your full deck of talents, your lifestyle, and your desire to make an impact.
+She’s a former professional classical singer, dog musher in Alaska, and c-suite IT executive who believes finding fulfilling work is an act of rebellion that will change the world.
+Shannon will help you find a career path that celebrates your full deck of talents, complements your lifestyle, and satisfies your desire to make an impact.

 She works intimately with private clients in short & long-term engagements.
-She's the creator Discover What You Were Born to Do® an online course designed to make her work as accessible to as possible as possible.
-And she ensures that free resources are available to help people make solid a plan so they can not only want a fulfilling career but actually make that dream come true.
+She's the creator of Discover What You Were Born to Do® an online course designed to make her work as accessible to as many people as possible.
+And she creates free online resources to help people start making changes in their careers right now, right where they are.

 But most importantly, she walks the walk.
 She's been living out her ever-evolving dream of living and working in Alaska for the last 20 years, disrupting the myth that you can't live your dream and change the world.